crossplane/crossplane/design/design-doc-smaller-providers.md

 * https://blog.upbound.io/scaling-kubernetes-to-thousands-of-crds/

 Apart from performance issues, some folks have expressed concerns about the security and general “bloat” of having many unused CRDs installed.
-I believe the security concerns to be an educational issue - I haven't yet seen a convincing argument for removing CRDs as opposed to using RBAC.

 Crossplane maintainers have invested in improving the performance of the Kubernetes control plane and clients in the face of many CRDs.
 These